glassroom/git-gpg/README.md

 + It is possible to have a valid git repository that cannot be re-created by exporting and re-applying all of its constituent patches in order.

 The second disadvantage was obviously a show-stopper.

+# Licence

+git-gpg is released under the MIT License.